SOF: Sorted Opacity Fields for Fast Unbounded Surface Reconstruction: Related Work

 \paragraph{Surface Reconstruction.} Many works have investigated image-based surface reconstruction.
 Building on NeRF \cite{Mildenhall2020NeRF}, approaches have investigated occupancy networks \cite{Oechsle2021unisurf} or signed distance fields (SDF) \cite{yariv2021volsdf, Yu2022MonoSDF}.
 More recent methods have improved the aforementioned in various ways \cite{yariv2023baked, li2023neuralangelo}; however, the state-of-the-art Neuralangelo (NA) \cite{li2023neuralangelo} requires 100+ GPU hours for optimization.
 Particularly noteworthy is Binary Opacity Grids \cite{reiser2024bog}, which extracts a mesh from a proposal network by forcing opacity along a ray towards a Dirac impulse for high-quality mesh rendering.

 Benefiting from the explicit nature of 3D Gaussians, many works have investigated extraction of surfaces from the resulting point clouds.
 Most works either try to align 3D primitives with the reconstructed surface \cite{guedon2023sugar} or use 2D Gaussians directly \cite{Dai2024GaussianSurfels, huang20242dgs}.
-Recent methods have explored the use of multi-view stereo constrains to improve surface reconstruction \cite{wang2024GausSurf, chen2024pgsr}.
+Recent methods have explored the use of multi-view stereo constraints to improve surface reconstruction \cite{wang2024GausSurf, chen2024pgsr}.
 All of the aforementioned method leverage TSDF fusion \cite{curless1996volumetric}, which only extracts faithful meshes for foreground objects.
+Another line of work investigates hybrid methods, combining 3D Gaussians with distance fields \cite{li2025udf, lyu20243dgsr, yu20243dgssdf}.
+Additionally, other point-based representations \cite{chen2024dipole, jiang2025geometryfieldsplatting} and stochastic-based methods \cite{miller2024objectsvolumesstochasticgeometry} have also been explored.

-Extraction of high-fidelity unbounded meshes from 3D Gaussians is a relatively underexplored topic.
+Despite these efforts, extraction{Extraction} of high-fidelity unbounded meshes from 3D Gaussians remains{is} a relatively underexplored topic.
 Gaussian Opacity Fields (\gof) \cite{yu2024gof} directly extracts the level set leveraging a Delaunay Triangulation of 3D primitives \cite{kulhanek2023tetranerf}; as we will demonstrate, the extraction step is costly, and the resulting meshes often lack intricate details.
 Our Sorted Opacity Fields extract more detailed meshes while drastically improving performance.